keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 Ahh Perkin was a student of August Wilhelm von Hofmann, who is considered by science historians to by one of the ["fathers of synthetic chemistry"](https://onlinelibrary.wiley.com/doi/epdf/10.1002/anie.199212653) (he Jamcian-born chemist John Blyth were the first to use the term "synthesis" in a publication).
 Wind the story back to him and the German chemical industry. von Hofmann was xeresponsifor the experiments that isolated alinine from coal tar.

-Wilhem von Hofman's first publication in 1843 was titled [*"Chemische Untersuchung der organischen Basen im Steinkohlen-Theeroel"*](https://doi.org/10.1002/jlac.18430470106) ("Chemical Investigation of the Organic Bases in Coal-Tar Oil")
+Wilhem von Hofman's first publication in 1843 was titled [*"Chemische Untersuchung der organischen Basen im Steinkohlen-Theeroel"*](https://doi.org/10.1002/jlac.18430470106) ("Chemical Investigation of the Organic Bases in Coal-Tar Oil").
+Hofmann was to find both aniline (the basis for dyes) and quinoline (a degradation product of the quinine Perkin was so interested in finding) in tar.

-Hofman was the first to make use of "ball-and-stick" models to display and object representing the atomic connections inside molecules, and his choice of black for carbon, white for hydrogen, and red for oxygen remain in wide use today.
+Hofman was the first to make use of "ball-and-stick" models to display and object representing the atomic connections inside molecules, and his choice of black for carbon, white for hydrogen, and red for oxygen remain in wide use today would have driven them to keep the coal tar chemical industry in Britian.

+Hofmann's structure of the lab is [seen as the precusor to the modern industrial chemistry research lab](https://doi.org/10.1021/cr0300946), and was a source of many discoveries, such as the [isolation of benzene (then benzole)](https://doi.org/10.1039/QJ8490100244) by his British student Charles Mansfield.

 This can be the coal-tar stuff, making synthetic gas from coal.
 German chemical dominance

-- Fischer–Tropsch process for syngas in Germany in 1925.
+A letter to *Nature* in 1934 [puts it plainly](https://doi.org/10.1038/133576a0):
+>"WHILST the original discovery of a coal-tar dye was made by an Englishman...
+The consequent decline of the British coal-tar colour industry was already well marked in 1875, and in 1886 had proceeded so far that 90 per cent of the dyes then used in Britain were of foreign manufacture...
+It is not an overstatement to say that the development of this highly scientific and extremely profitable industry in Germany instead of in Great Britain had enormous, if not decisive, political and economic effects both before and during the War."

+under which a fascinating additional letter is enclosed where John Brunner (co-founder of a chemical firm that would later merge to become Imperial Chemical Industries) opines in 1915 that had he and his chemist brother had money in their 'teens' their fascination with aniline dyed silk skeins would have driven them to keep the coal tar chemical industry in Britian.

+The success of a synthetic dyes lead to a [complete collapse of the economic harvesting of natural dyes such as madder root](https://www.jstor.org/stable/43427950).

+- Fischer–Tropsch process for synthetic liquid fuels from coal tar was [invented in Germany in 1920s](https://doi.org/10.1016/S0167-2991(07)80469-1), and crucial for Germany to fight on in WWII as the country has almost no petrol itself but plentiful coal deposits.
+Similar processes to convert coal gases to liquid fuels have [fallen in and out of favour as petroleum supply moved through booms and crises](https://www.chemistryworld.com/features/liquid-assets/3004666.article).

 ### Benzene: The daydream snake 🐍♻️♾️

 Benzene is a molecule.
 It has a storied history of it's organic structure being tough to figure out, but when it was the concept unlocked whole new fields of synthesis.

 - It took 40 years from the experimental isolation of benzene in a lab to solve its chemical structure.
-Remeber structural proposals were well before the discovery of the electron (Begat six aromatic electrons paper)
+Remeber structural proposals were well before the discovery of the electron, and benzene was a interesting system to work [out it's six-aromatic electon rule](https://doi.org/10.1021/cr0300946).
+(Begat six aromatic electrons paper)

-- Kekulé's daydream of a serpent eatin it's own tale [GET A PUBLIC PAGE OR A PUBLICATION]
+- Kekule's whirling snake: fact of fiction: he probably did daydream, but the [sudden clartity through a dream story appears to have been embellished far later in order to establish a legacy](https://pubs.acs.org/doi/10.1021/ed052p709).

+- There's disagreement on this in "[Chemistry's visual origins](https://www.nature.com/articles/465036a)"

+- Okay, I really need to read ["Image and Reality Kekulé, Kopp, and the Scientific Imagination"](https://press.uchicago.edu/ucp/books/book/chicago/I/bo8434945.html).
+Luckily in the age of epub I can get it for a 1.5 months

 ![Ouroboros of Cleopatra](/images/ouroboros_chrysopoea_of_cleopatra.png){:style="display:block; margin-left:auto; margin-right:auto"}